Distance From Vancouver: about 57 km via

 The path of Matsqui Trail Regional Park - Hiking in Abbotsford BC

 left.
 The animals on the right side of the photo are cows.

 thoughtfully placed bench and a washroom for a weary traveler.

-Matsqui Trail close to Page Road Trailhead in Abbotsford BC Canada
+Matsqui Trail close to Page Road Trailhead - Abbotsford Hike in BC Canada

 16. We are at the Page Road trailhead now, and are